nuntsevich/nuntsevich/README.md

 -->

 Student at ITMO University, Software Engineering (09.03.02) <br>
-Passionate about machine learning and data science <br>
+Passionate about machine learning and data science. <br>